youngseo-Kim/ConicTrafficAssignment/README.md

 ## Project Structure

 1. `data/`: We utilize the transportation benchmark networks obtained from [this source](https://github.com/bstabler/TransportationNetworks).
 The inputs are standardized, with `NETWORKNAME_net.txt` representing the network links and `NETWORKNAME_od.csv` representing the OD matrix processed from `NETWORKNAME_trips.tntp`.
 Networks include Sioux Falls, Eastern Massachusetts (EMA), Berlin Friedrichshain, Berlin Mitte, Anaheim, Barcelona, Winnipeg, and Chicago Sketch.
+To download the full data directory with preprocessed files, download and unzip the following directory, and replace the existing `data` directory. [data]https://drive.google.com/file/d/1lavAvhQqSgyFXaFmYS8CVicf8OU5znF7/view?usp=sharing

 2. `src/`: Main implementation to build and solve the model.
 Follow the guidelines for more details.
     - `candidate_set.py`: Creates the candidate route set and saves the output as `OD_route_ROUTENUMBER.pickle` and `OD_route_length_ROUTENUMBER.pickle`.
     - `preprocessing.ipynb`: Converts the `NETWORKNAME_trips.tntp` file to `NETWORKNAME_od.csv`.